bluewatertracks/paper-timezone/README.md

 We absolutely love sending us new pull requests, so let us just outline some advice:

- 1. If you are planning on doing anything except a quick fix, it's a wise idea to open an issue first with your plans.
-That way we can talk it through and check whether it might not already be easily possible and whether it fits with the spirit of the component (I try to keep everything pretty declarative, generic and Polymer-y).
- 2. You absolutely *must* make every feature you work on at least a separate commit and ideally a separate pull request.
-    This both makes it clearer to me what is what, makes it easier to pull only the relevant parts and prevents situations where I can't give credits to the good parts, because of the bad parts.
+ 1. If you have an idea for a feature that you would like to be added or have a pull request for one, create an issue and we will have a look at it and let you know if we can support it.
- 3. You have to explicitly agree in your pull request to the terms described in the [fair share license construction](https://github.com/).
+ 2. You have to explicitly agree in your pull request to the terms described in the [fair share license construction](https://github.com/).

 ## Contributers